Hanford Engineer Works: Richland

 Housing assignments were based on the employee's rank.
 At the time three-bedroom houses were considered a luxury, and Groves wanted two-bedroom houses; but DuPont argued that a quarter of the employees would be administrators or technical staff, who warranted larger homes.
-Groves was appalled at the idea of clustering houses of a certain value together, so employees of a certain ranks would live together in the same neighborhood.
-To Groves this was an overt assertion of social class in the United States, but DuPont had its way and the best houses were built on the most desirable lots along the river front for executives.
+Groves was appalled at the idea of clustering houses of a certain value together, so that employees of a certain ranks would live in the same neighborhood.
+To Groves this was an overt assertion of social class in the United States, but DuPont had its way, and the best houses were built on the most desirable lots along the river front.

 The population of Richland increased spectacularly once operating personnel began arriving in January 1944, reaching a peak of 17,000 in the middle of the year when construction and startup overlapped.
 It then declined to 15,000 by the end of the year as the construction workers departed.
 Before the acquisition Richland had an elementary school for 320 students and a high school for 100 students.
 An additional 16-room elementary school was authorized on 16 March 1943, then a third, and a fourth.
-The original high school was used in the 1943–1944 school year, but was found to be too small, so a new one was authorized in July 1943, and an extension to it in 1944.
+The original high school was used in the 1943–1944 school year, but was found to be too small.
+A new one was authorized in July 1943, and an extension to it in 1944.
 The four elementary schools and the high school had facilities for 1,900 students.